flyway/flywaydb.org/documentation/commandline/index.md

 This allows you to compose Flyway with other operations.
 For instance, you can decrypt a config file containing login credentials and pipe it straight into Flyway.

+Flyway reads configuration from Standard Input by default.
+To toggle the behavior, use the `-a` flag.

 #### Examples

 Read a single option from `echo`:
 <pre class="console">
 <span>&gt;</span> echo $'flyway.url=jdbc:h2:mem:mydb' | flyway info
 </pre>

 Read multiple options from `echo`, delimited by newlines:
 <pre class="console">